Tommy OakleyGeneral Superintendent

 Phone: (865) 974-2476

 Fax: (865) 974-7786

 Steam Plant is responsible for the maintenance and operation of the central steam plant which serves both the main and agricultural campuses.
 More than 153 buildings, containing more than 8,000,000 square feet of space, are served by the Steam Plant.
-Steam is used for heating and domestic hot water in these facilities, as well as to operate sterilizers, autoclaves, etc. Eleven miles of underground steam pipe and return lines crisscross the main and agricultural campuses.See the Steam Plant Conversion page for more information about the ongoing conversion from coal to natural gas which was completed in 2016.
+Steam is used for heating and domestic hot water in these facilities, as well as to operate sterilizers, autoclaves, etc. Eleven miles of underground steam pipe and return lines crisscross the main and agricultural campuses.See the Steam Plant Conversion page for more information about the plant’s conversion from coal to natural gas which was completed in 2016.